GrassHopper1977/CHERIoT_Experiments/README.md

 ```
 I've been given this note from David Chisnall:
 ```
-For things that don't love in the same repo as the RTOS, you can reuse the dev container (you don't need to fork the RTOS, just reference the same dev container).
+For things that don't live in the same repo as the RTOS, you can reuse the dev container (you don't need to fork the RTOS, just reference the same dev container).

 But for device drivers, I like it when people upstream things, and so having that in the RTOS is nice.
 ```